-- (a) Amount consists of the following Company contributions to our Defined Contribution Plans: - Retirement Savings Plan: Ms. Parmentier-\$30,058; Mr. Leombruno-\$16,738; Mr. Ross-\$14,611; Mr. Bracht-\$28,150; Mr. Leonti-\$29,150; and Mr. Banks-\$6,435. - Deferred Compensation Plan: Ms. Parmentier-\$183,976; Mr. Leombruno-\$25,631; Mr. Ross-\$18,567; Mr. Bracht-\$51,863; Mr. Leonti-\$83,916; and Mr. Banks-\$14,156. - Defined Contribution Supplemental Executive Retirement Plan: Ms. Parmentier-\$525,241; Mr. Leombruno-\$298,450; Mr. Bracht-\$195,611; and Mr. Leonti-\$232,214. - (b) Reported in this column are amounts reimbursed or incurred by us with respect to: (i) for each of our Named Executive Officers, executive long-term disability insurance premiums, leased vehicle, including state sales tax if applicable, and matching gifts program; (ii) for each of our Named Executive Officers, except for Messrs.
-Bracht and Leonti, spousal travel and corporate aircraft travel; and (iii) for each of our Named Executive Officers also use our loges, box seats or tickets to various entertainment venues.
+(a) Amount consists of the following Company contributions to our Defined Contribution Plans:

+Retirement Savings Plan: Ms. Parmentier-\$30,058; Mr. Leombruno-\$16,738; Mr. Ross-\$14,611; Mr. Bracht-\$28,150; Mr. Leonti-\$29,150; and Mr. Banks-\$6,435.

+Deferred Compensation Plan: Ms. Parmentier-\$183,976; Mr. Leombruno-\$25,631; Mr. Ross-\$18,567; Mr. Bracht-\$51,863; Mr. Leonti-\$83,916; and Mr. Banks-\$14,156.

+Defined Contribution Supplemental Executive Retirement Plan: Ms. Parmentier-\$525,241; Mr. Leombruno-\$298,450; Mr. Bracht-\$195,611; and Mr. Leonti-\$232,214.

+- (b) Reported in this column are amounts reimbursed or incurred by us with respect to: (i) for each of our Named Executive Officers, except long-term disability insurance premiums, leased vehicle, including state sales tax if applicable, and matching gifts program; (ii) for each of our Named Executive Officers, except for Messrs.
+Bracht and Leonti, spousal travel and corporate aircraft travel; and (iii) for each of our Named Executive Officers, except for Messrs.
+Bracht and Leonti, spousal travel and corporate aircraft travel; and (iii) for each of our Named Executive Officers, except for Mr. Banks, executive physicals.
+The Named Executive Officers also use our loges, box seats or tickets to various entertainment venues.
 However, there is no incremental cost to us for their use of these loges, box seats and tickets.
 Other than the aggregate incremental cost to the Company of each of Ms. Parmentier's and Messrs.
-Leombruno's, Ross's and Banks's personal use of the corporate aircraft of \$157,553, \$57,879, \$110,113, and \$80,904, respectively, no Named Executive Officer received an executive perquisite in a amount that exceeds the greater of \$25,000 or 10% of the total amount of executive perquisites received by the Named Executive Officer.
+Leombruno's, Ross's and Banks's personal use of the corporate aircraft of \$157,553, \$57,879, \$110,113, and \$80,904, respectively, no Named Executive Officer received an executive perquisite in an amount that exceeds the greater of \$25,000 or 10% of the total amount of executive perquisites received by the Named Executive Officer.
 We determine the incremental cost of the personal use of our corporate aircraft based on the variable operating costs to us, which includes: (i) landing, ramp, and parking fees and expenses; (ii) crew travel expenses; (iii) supplies and catering; (iv) aircraft fuel and oil expenses per hour of flight; (v) any customs, foreign permit, and similar fees; (vi) crew travel; and (vii) passenger ground transportation.
 Because our aircraft is used primarily for business travel, this methodology excludes fixed costs that do not change based on usage, such as salaries of pilots and crew, purchase or lease costs of aircraft, and costs of maintenance and upkeep. - (7) Mr. Ross was not a Named Executive Officer prior to fiscal year 2023, and Mr. Bracht was not a Named Executive Officer prior to fiscal year 2024.
 Mr. Leonti was not a Named Executive Officer in fiscal years 2023 or 2022, but his compensation information is included for those years in accordance with Securities and Exchange Commission guidance.